illinois-cs241/illinois-cs241.github.io/_posts/2016-2-17-ttt-threads.md

 NOTE: This will only ever be called by a single thread!

 Here you recieve a pointer to a queue_t struct.
 You do not have to free the queue_t struct itself, but you must cleanup the items for which an allocation was made within the struct here.
-Make sure that every remaining node is freed.
+Be sure you have freed all memory you allocated.
 To reiterate, do not free the queue_t struct itself, just anything that required an allocation in queue_init.

 ## Testing